LambdaGaming/GAuto/README.md

 # Automod
 Lightweight vehicle system for Garry's Mod.
-Currently, not many vehicles are supported outside of popular creators including TDM, SGM, and LW, which is why this addon is not on the workshop yet.
+Currently, not many vehicles are supported outside of popular creators including TDM, SGM, and LW, which is the main reason why this addon is not on the workshop.
 Eventually, I plan on adding a system that will allow vehicle creators to easily add support through their vehicle's script file, but for now I will gladly accept any pull requests for adding support for more vehicles as long as the json files are properly configured.

 ## Features:
 - Vehicle health system